skampala1/CMP-256-Codes/README.md

 # Welcome to my CMP 256 Repository!
-Codes from GUI Design and Programming Lab
+My codes from GUI Design and Programming with Dr. Michel Pasquier

 <H3>If you are looking for the Clock Code</H3>